camwebb/akflora/pages_md/blog5.md

 See the [ontology file](http://alaskaflora.org/onto/plantchars.ttl) for more details!

-## On the use of class hierarchies to express set relationsships
+## On the use of OWL to express set relationships

 A final thought for this blog post...
-The alignment or mapping of phenotypes in different taxon × character matrixes would essentially be a collection of set-theory statements.
+The alignment or mapping of phenotypes in different taxon × character matrices would essentially be a collection of set-theory statements.
 For example, Study A’s `LeafInsertionWhorled` is a phenotype that is included in Study B’s (more closely specified) `LeafInsertionNotAlternate`, or